jump-dev/ECOS.jl/README.md

 ```

 In addition to installing the ECOS.jl package, this will also download and
 install the ECOS binaries.
 (You do not need to install ECOS separately.)

-If you
-require a custom build of ECOS, see the **Custom Installation** instructions
+To use a custom binary, read the [Custom solver binaries](https://jump.dev/JuMP.jl/stable/developers/custom_solver_binaries/)
-below.
+section of the JuMP documentation.

 ### License